 ADVICE-20-007-17 Applicable National and Local Laws and Regulations Normative reference FSC-STD-01-001 V4-0 (2004) FSC-STD-60-002 V1-0 (2009) FSC-STD-20-002 V3-0 (2009) Effective date 01 March 2013 (revised 10 July 2014) No Forest Stewardship Standard -either approved by FSC or CB-adapted- shall be used after this date without the application of this Advice Note.
 Background Criterion 1.1 of the FSC Principles and Criteria (V4-0) states that "Forest management shall respect all national and local laws and administrative requirements".
 National Standards are required to include a list of the national and local forest laws and administrative requirements which apply in the country or region in which the standard is to be used.
 Given recent development with government legality initiatives, such as the US Lacey Act and EU Timber Regulation, it is important that the scope of the list of laws required by FSC is clear and consistent with the definition of "applicable legislation" as outlined in such regulations.
 Advice 1.
 Prior to main/re-evaluation and surveillance audits after 01 March 2013, Certification Bodies shall use Table 1 (below) to compile a list of applicable legislation to be evaluated for each country where they operate.
 2. The Certification Bodies shall consider existing national lists from approved FSC National Forest Stewardship Standards, Certification Body Adapted Standards and other reputable sources in order to compile the list.
 3. Certification Bodies shall apply this list in relation to the evaluation of Forest Management Operations to the applicable Forest Stewardship Standard when evaluating Criterion 1.1 and any other Criteria where existing legislation requires compliance of a Forest Management Operation.
 Any legal requirements that have not been previously evaluated shall be evaluated in the next audit after the effective date.
-Table 1: Minimum list of applic conventions and agre cable laws, regulations and nationally-ratified international treaties, ements.
-1. Legal rights to harves st 1.1 Land tenure and management rights Legislation covering land tenure rights, including customary rights as well as management rights that includes the use of legal methods to obtain tenure rights and management rights.
-It also covers legal business registration and management rights management rights that includes the use of legal methods to obtain tenure rights and management rights.
+Table 1: Minimum list of applical conventions and agreer ble laws, regulations and nationally-ratified international treaties, ments.
+1. Legal rights to harvest 1.1 Land tenure and management rights Legislation covering land tenure rights, including customary rights as well as management rights that includes the use of legal methods to obtain tenure rights and management rights.
 It also covers legal business registration and tax registration, including relevant legal required licenses.
 1.2 Concession licenses Legislation regulating procedures for the issuing of forest concession licenses, including use of legal methods to obtain concession license.
 Especially bribery, corruption and nepotism are well-known issues in connection with concession licenses.
-1.3 Management and harvesting planning Any legal requirements for management planning, including conducting forest inventories, having a forest management plan and related planning and monitoring, as well as approval of these by competent authorities.
-1.4 Harvesting permits Legislation regulating the issuing of harvesting permits, licenses or other legal document required for specific harvesting operations.
+1.3 Management and Any legal requirements for management planning, including conducting harvesting planning forest inventories, having a forest management plan and related planning 1.4 Harvesting permits and monitoring, as well as approval of these by competent authorities.
+Legislation regulating the issuing of harvesting permits, licenses or other 1.4 Harvesting permits legal document required for specific harvesting operations.
 It includes the use of legal methods to obtain the permit.
 Corruption is a well-known issue in connection with the issuing of harvesting permits.
 2. Taxes and fees 2.1 Payment of royalties and harvesting fees Legislation covering payment of all legally required forest harvesting specific fees such as royalties, stumpage fees and other volume based fees.
 It also includes payments of the fees based on correct classification of quantities, qualities and species.
 Incorrect classification of forest products is a well-known issue often combined with bribery of officials in charge of controlling the classification.